fluorumlabs/url-parameter-mapping/README.md

 // Will match /example/12345 and call setExampleId(12345)
 class MyView extends Div implements HasAbsoluteUrlParameterMapping {
     //                         note ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+    @UrlParameter
-    private Integer exampleId;
+    public Integer exampleId;

-    public void setExampleId(Integer exampleId) {
-        // setExampleId(null) will be called if the route won't match this.exampleId = exampleId;
+    // exampleId will be null if the route won't match
-    }

     ...
 }